Controlled-access highway: Northern Ireland

-Republic of Ireland
+Ireland

-In the Republic of Ireland, motorway and national road numbering is quite different from the UK convention.
-Since the passage of the Roads Act 1993, all motorways are part of, or form, national primary roads.
+In Ireland, since the passage of the Roads Act 1993, all motorways are part of, or form, national primary roads.
 These routes are numbered in series, (usually, radiating anti-clockwise from Dublin, starting with the N1/M1) using numbers from 1 to 33 (and, separately from the series, 50).
 Motorways use the number of the route of which they form part, with an M prefix rather than N for national road (or in theory, rather than R for regional road).
 In most cases, the motorway has been built as a bypass of a road previously forming the national road (e.g. the M7 bypassing roads previously forming the N7)—the bypassed roads are reclassified as regional roads, although updated signposting may not be provided for some time, and adherence to signage colour conventions is lax (regional roads have black-on-white directional signage, national routes use white-on-green).

 Under the previous legislation, the Local Government (Roads and Motorways) Act 1974, motorways theoretically existed independently to national roads.
 However, the short sections of motorway opened during this act, except for the M50, always took their number from the national road that they were bypassing.
 The older road was not downgraded at this point (indeed, regional roads were not legislated for at this stage).
 Older signage at certain junctions on the M7 and M11 can be seen reflecting this earlier scheme, where for example N11 and M11 can be seen coexisting.

 The M50, an entirely new national road, is an exception to the normal inheritance process, as it does not replace a road previously carrying an N number.
 The M50 was nevertheless legislated in 1994 as the N50 route (it had only a short section of non-motorway section from the Junction 11 Tallaght to Junction 12 Firhouse until its extension as the Southern Cross Motorway).
 The M50's designation was chosen as a recognisable number.
 As of 2010, the N34 is the next unused national primary road designation.
 In theory, a motorway in Ireland could form part of a regional road.